The Habits that Changed My Life

 Of course I struggle with bad habits, as we all do.
 But like brushing and flossing, washing my hands, and saying "please," I have plenty of positive habits that make my daily life better.

 Sometimes it's good to focus on what we're doing right, rather than continually trying to self-improve.
-These are the habits I'm proud of.
+We need to celebrate how far we've come.

 1. I read every day.